VineetSudhir/OverTheWire-Bandit-Challenges/bandit-level-9.md

-# Bandit Level 9: Searching for the Line that occurs Only Once in a Text File
+# Bandit Level 9: Searching for the Line that Occurs Only Once in a Text File

 **Objective**
 Search for the password, the line that occurs only once in the text file, *data.txt*, consisting 1001 lines of text.